 - Irregular blood flow to the brain

-However, the report also states that more research is necessary to understand the relationship between cannabis and strokes.
+Therefore, more research is necessary to understand the relationship between cannabis and strokes.
 Whether products such as CBD oil carry similar risks remains unclear.

-Therefore, we urge anyone considering using THC or CBD during stroke recovery to exercise extreme caution.
+We urge anyone considering using THC or CBD during stroke recovery to exercise extreme caution.
 Consult with a knowledgeable physician and carefully weigh up the pros and cons before going ahead.

 Recognizing a Stroke After Cannabis Use